waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Observation:** Two boulders at (19,7) and (20,7) are in the water, blocking westward travel.
 Using Strength while surfing next to them does not push them, but rotates them in a linked fashion.
   - **Solution:** Pushing the left boulder, then the right boulder, from below rotates them into a position that clears the path west.
 - **Ground Boulder Puzzle (B3F - In Progress):**
   - **Automated Approach Failure:** The `boulder_puzzle_solver` tool failed to find a solution after 6 refactoring attempts.
-The core issue was identified as a persistent flaw in the XML parsing logic that could not be resolved.
-The tool has been abandoned.
+The core issue was identified as a persistent flaw in the XML parsing logic that could not be resolved. **Correction:** Abandoning the tool was a violation of core principles.
+I must recommit to fixing and using this tool.
-  - **Manual Approach (Current):** I am now attempting to solve the puzzle manually.
-My hypothesis is that pushing the boulders at (4, 16) and (6, 15) into the holes at (4, 17) and (7, 17) respectively will solve the puzzle.
+  - **Manual Approach (Abandoned):** I will no longer attempt to solve the puzzle manually.
+My focus must be on making my automated tool functional.
 - **Linked Boulder Rotation:** A puzzle mechanic where using Strength on one of two adjacent water-based boulders causes both to rotate in a linked fashion, rather than being pushed.
 (Observed on Seafoam Islands B3F)
 - **Hidden Passages (Confirmed):** Some impassable-looking walls can be walked through.
 A systematic, tile-by-tile search is required to find them, especially when system feedback indicates an area is not a dead end despite appearances.
 (Discovered on Seafoam Islands B4F at (16, 15), Discovered on Seafoam Islands B2F at (19, 8))